 Recently Fen has been into watching Avatar, the Last Airbender on Netflix.
-At some point she must have been so intrigued with the characters that she would pause the show, press a piece of paper up to the TV and trace their faces with pencil.
+She was so intrigued with the characters that she would pause the show, press a piece of paper up to the TV and trace their faces with pencil.
 Then she Sharpied over the pencil lines.

 She made around 7-8 of these tracings and taped them to her wall.
 She wrote out each character’s name and colored in a few sets of lips and a pair of eyes.